adryzz/FileSystemWatcher/README.md

 # FileSystemWatcher
-Watch what programs do to your files
+Watch what programs do to your files!!!
+This simple program uses C#'s FyleSystemWatcher to do what it does